 You are expected to make satisfactory academic progress for the duration of your studies.
-If you are not, in the University’s opinion, making satisfactory academic progress, Graduate Admissions and Funding will coordinate a review to decide whether your scholarship should be continued.
+If you are not, in the University’s opinion, making satisfactory academic progress, Student Fees and Funding will coordinate a review to decide whether your scholarship should be continued.
 The withdrawal of the scholarship is at the University’s discretion.

 If my scholarship is for a master’s and I continue to DPhil, can my existing scholarship be extended?

 Unless you have been awarded a scholarship specifically stating that it is for master’s and DPhil study, your scholarship cannot be extended.
 If you choose to re-apply to Oxford to study for a DPhil, then you may re-apply for a new scholarship.